Categories

 By Scrib

-Hi I'm Roy, but my friends call me Scrib.
-Welcome to The Jeep Bug.
+Hi I'm Roy, welcome to The Jeep Bug.

 I travel around the western United States and Canada in my customized Jeep camper, looking for interesting places to share with others.